THE ARIZONA BANKRUPTCY PROCESS

 Many clients worry what will happen to their credit with a bankruptcy on their record.
 What people do not realize, is that bankruptcy may actually be the best thing for your financial record after time.
 If you have debt, and that debt is causing you to miss mortgage payments, car loans, or monthly credit card payments, you are creating a poor credit score.
 Filing for bankruptcy not relieves the stress and burden of big-time debt short term, but also is a step in getting your financial goals back on track.
 If you are indeed suffering from overwhelming debt, credit score may not be your highest priority.
 No doubt your credit rating takes a hit after filing bankruptcy, but a discharged bankruptcy essentially resets your credit score.

-My AZ Lawyers offers a program after a bankruptcy discharge that helps and teaches clients how to take action and the proper steps to immediately repair their credit and improve their credit score.
+My AZ Lawyers offers a program after a bankruptcy discharge that helps and teaches clients how to take action.
+It also helps and teaches clients the proper steps to immediately repair their credit and improve their credit score.
 Clients rebuild credit scores quickly by showing positive credit activity.
 Now that you are out of debt, you can make regular monthly house, auto loan, and credit card payments.
 Good practices and positive changes will ensure that your credit score improves.

 Arizona bankruptcy law provides protection of assets.
 The Arizona asset exemptions are outlined in individual bankruptcy filings.
 These exemptions are allowed because they help the goal of getting out of debt.
 If everything is taken away from a bankruptcy filer, their financial and debt problems may likely not go away.
 Some general asset exemptions include a modest home, reliable transportation, necessary furniture and appliances, reasonable personal items, and tools necessary for work.
 The Arizona bankruptcy code provides relief to debtors in need of debt relief in order to help them get back on their feet and get back on track as soon as possible.